 12 January, 2017: Week 1: Classes 1-3: One minute of silence.
-Opening Solidarity Prayer: Peaceful elections in Africa in 2017.
+Opening Solidarity Prayer: Peaceful elections in Africa in 2017 especially DR Congo, Kenya, Rwanda and Somalia.

-General housekeeping details.
 "Class Lists."
 Sale of books and videos.

 Theme: "Introduction to, and Overview of, our SCCs Course."
 Plan of the Course.
 Small Christian Communities (SCCs) are a "New Way of Being (Becoming) Church" and a "New Model of Church in Africa Today."
-Possible Question on the Exam.

-The many changes in organizing our course mirror the life of our 160,000 SCCs in Eastern Africa.
+The many changes in organizing our course mirror the life of our 180,000 SCCs in Eastern Africa.
 Different expectations for the course.
 A new way of teaching about SCCs and a new way of learning about SCCs.
 The course is practical and pastoral and largely based on the students' personal experience.
 A User-Friendly Course.
 Developing a Training of Trainers (TOT) or Trainers of Facilitators (TOF) style.
 Other possibilities during the course: SCCs (Jumuiya) Mass.
 SCCs Celebration.

 Profile of the class.
 Developing a "SCC identity" as a class.
 Using name Mwanajumuiya ('member of a SCC" in Swahili) rather than "student" in class.
-The Wanajumuiya ("members of a SCC" in Swahili) come from religious congregations and missionary societies and include one diocesan priest and deacons.
-We come from a total of countries: countries in Africa: Benin, Burkina Faso, Burundi, DR Congo, Ghana, Kenya, Madagascar, Mozambique, Nigeria, South Africa, Tanzania, Uganda and Zambia in Africa and two other countries: Mexico and Philippines. of these countries have material on our SCCs Website.
-We have done pastoral work in these countries plus two more African countries -- Egypt and Ethiopia.
+The 34 Wanajumuiya ('members of a SCC" in Swahili) come from 16 religious congregations and missionary societies and include two priests,11 deacons, one religious sister and one layman.
+We come from a total of 13 countries: 11 countries in Africa: Burundi, DR Congo, Ethiopia, Ivory Coast, Kenya, Namibia, Rwanda, Sierra Leone, Tanzania, Uganda and Zambia in Africa and two other countries: Peru and Philippines.
+9 of these countries have material on our SCCs Website.
+We have done pastoral work in these countries plus two more African countries -- Central African Republic and Ghana -- plus Mexico.